zhiweiwang1997/zhiweiwang1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Zhi-wei Wang currently works as a Ph.D. student at the School of Civil Engineering, Southeast University (China).
-My research interest focuses on determining the joint design values of wind and thermal actions on long-span cable-stayed bridges, including: </div>
+My research interest focuses on determining the joint design values of wind and thermal actions on long-span cable-stayed bridges, including:

-(i) joint distribution of wind speed, wind direction, and temperature; </div>
+- joint distribution of wind speed, wind direction, and temperature;

-(ii) reliability analysis of cable-stayed bridges; </div>
+- reliability analysis of cable-stayed bridges;

-(iii) environmental contours method; and </div>
+- environmental contours method; and

-(iv) wind and temperature prediction based on machine learning.</div>
+- wind and temperature prediction based on machine learning.

 # 🔥 News
 - *2023.05*: &nbsp;🎉🎉 A paper submitted to *Computers & Structures* was accepted.